 * We sometimes use affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our disclosure for more info.

 This year my daughter is throwing a Halloween party for her friends at our house.
-And she plans to do it on a crazy, ambitiously ridiculous small budget.
+And we need some Halloween decorations on a budget.
 We’ve been staying up at night scouring Pinterest for the some cheap and effective DIY Halloween decorations ideas.
 We’re talking Big, Bold & Scary!
 She plans (as only teens can plan) on taking things to next level scary as her guests are all over 16.
 So far, we have narrowed it down to these 10 Cheap and Nasty Halloween Decorations.

 More Halloween Posts